-(1) The TOE must be able to return to a safe and consistent state when the installation of a package or an applet fails or be cancelled (whatever the reasons).
+(1) The TOE must be able to return to a safe and consistent state when the loading of a package or installation of an applet fails or be cancelled (whatever the reasons).
 (2) Installing an applet must have no effect on the code and data of already installed applets.
 The installation procedure should not be used to bypass the TSFs.
 In short, it is an atomic operation, free of harmful effects on the state of the other applets.
-(3) The procedure of loading and installing a package shall ensure its integrity and authenticity.
+(3) The procedure of loading a package and installation of applets shall ensure its integrity and authenticity.